Detlew/PowerTOST/README.md

 ### Power and Sample Size

-Power covers balanced as well as unbalanced sequences in crossover designs and equal/unequal group sizes in two-group parallel designs.
+Power covers balanced as well as unbalanced sequences in crossover or replicate designs and equal/unequal group sizes in two-group parallel designs.
 Sample sizes are always rounded up to achieve balanced sequences or equal group sizes.

   - Average Bioequivalence (with arbitrary *fixed* limits).
   - Two simultaneous TOST procedures.